 Notifying the claims office:

 First and foremost, make sure your horse is getting proper veterinary attention if he/she suffers an injury, illness, lameness, accident or disease.
 Then, it is very important that you notify the claims office immediately if your horse is being seen by a vet for other than routine maintenance care, otherwise coverage availability under your policy could be jeopardized.
 Claims adjusters are available 24 hours/day, seven days/week to assist you.
-Please also note that if you are in a position where you are considering euthanizing your horse, it is very important that you contact the insurance company prior to putting the horse down.
+Please also note that if you are in a position where you are considering euthanizing your horse, it is very important that you contact the insurance company prior to putting the horse down and talk to an adjuster who can advise you and yoru vet as to the policy requirements.
 Not contacting the company could forfeit any possible coverage under your policy.
 Please make sure anyone who has the care, custody and control of your horse is aware of these requirements.

 In addition, if your horse dies, you must contact the insurance company immediately, and make sure not to bury or otherwise dispose of the horse, as the insurance company may require a necropsy.